dinSensei/Sui-Ed-Credentials-PH-Decentralized-Academic-Verification/README.md

   - [ ] Deploy the Sui Move smart contract to the Sui Testnet.
   - [ ] Integrate the Sui TypeScript SDK to connect the frontend to Sui wallets.
 - [ ] **Phase 4: Pilot Testing**
-  - [ ] Mint the first testnet Soulbound Diploma (e.g., using a test deployment for Cittadini School).
+  - [ ] Mint the first testnet Soulbound Diploma (e.g., using a test deployment fora certain School).
   - [ ] Build the public verification portal for employers.

 ## 🤝 How to Contribute